Beat Drug Possession Charges

 - If the drug proves not to be on the prohibited substances or plants list.
 Clearly, in this case, there has been no offence.

 Pleading guilty or not guilty to charges of drug possession can be a very difficult decision.
 If you find yourself in this situation, it is very important you get legal assistance and talk through every detail in making your final decision.

 In general, there are two ways to look at it.
 Firstly, if you truly believe that one of the defences above applies to you, it may be worthwhile pleading not guilty.
 If the court accepts your argument and settles in your favour, you will be free of fines or criminal charges.

 Of course, court proceedings can still be expensive and penalties are often harsher if you are eventually found guilty by the court.
 You will want to be very sure of yourself and your case and have talked at length with your legal representative if you wish to plead not guilty.

-Entering a guilty plea should result in a much faster court experience, and potentially lesser penalties.
+Entering a guilty plea should result in a much faster court experience and potentially lesser penalties.
 If you have talked through your case with your legal representative and they advise you to plead guilty based on their experience representing clients on drug possession charges, it is best to do so.

 Generally speaking, the court looks favourably at the admission of guilt, especially for a first time offender.
-This will often result in the minimal penalty, far less time in court and a much lower risk of a permanent criminal record.
+This will often result in a minimal penalty, far less time in court and a much lower risk of a permanent criminal record.